Generalized Out-of-Distribution Detection: A Survey: OOD Detection: Methodology

-Recently, one fundamental cause of the overconfidence issue on OOD data is revealed that using {mismatched} BatchNorm statistics---that are estimated on ID data yet blindly applied to the OOD data in testing---can trigger abnormally high unit activations and model output accordingly~\cite{sun2021tone}.
+Recently, one fundamental cause of the overconfidence issue on OOD data has been revealed that using mismatched BatchNorm statistics---that are estimated on ID data yet blindly applied to the OOD data in testing---can trigger abnormally high unit activations and model output accordingly~\cite{sun2021tone}.
 Therefore, ReAct~\cite{sun2021tone} proposes truncating the high activations, which establishes strong post-hoc detection performance and further boosts the performance of existing scoring functions.
-Similarly, NMD~\cite{dong2022neural} uses the activation means from BatchNorm layers for ID / OOD discrepancy.
+Similarly, NMD~\cite{dong2022neural} uses the activation means from BatchNorm layers for ID/OOD discrepancy.
 While {ReAct} considers activation space, \cite{sun2022dice} proposes a weight sparsification-based OOD detection framework termed DICE.
-DICE ranks weights based on a measure of contribution, and selectively uses the most salient weights to derive the output for OOD detection.
+DICE ranks weights based on a measure of contribution and selectively uses the most salient weights to derive the output for OOD detection.
 By pruning away noisy signals, DICE provably reduces the output variance for OOD data, resulting in a sharper output distribution and stronger separability from ID data.
+In a similar vein, ASH~\cite{djurisic2022extremely} also targets the activation space but adopts a different strategy.
+It removes a significant portion (e.g., 90\%) of an input's feature representations from a late layer based on a top-K criterion, followed by adjusting the remaining activations (e.g., 10\%) either by scaling or assigning constant values, yielding surprisingly effective results.